Skills Manitoba Competition

-Scope documents are devised by provincial technical committees which are made up of industry professionals and educators.
-The scopes outline the nature of each contest and the areas of knowledge to be tested.
+Contest Descriptions (Scope documents) are devised by provincial technical committees which are made up of industry professionals and educators.
+The Contest Descriptions outline the nature of each contest and the areas of knowledge to be tested.
 Each scope is specific to the competition.

-The 20th Annual Skills Manitoba Competition will be held at Red River College (Notre Dame and The Roblin Centre campuses), April 13, 2017.Back to Top
+The 22nd Annual Skills Manitoba Competition will be held at Red River College (Notre Dame and The Roblin Centre campuses), April 11, 2019.Back to Top

 Skills Manitoba Competition Winners